LeoLIU1233/PWM1_2025_LIU-Yibo/README.md

   - **Security:** HTTPS, encrypted data with WordPress security plugins (e.g., Wordfence), no ads, strict privacy for child data accessible only by parents using role-based access.
   - **Maintainability:** Modular code with WordPress best practices, Git version control for theme/plugin development.

-This updated plan enhances the functional aspects with detailed descriptions and integrates interactive mini-games into each point to boost engagement for kids, using WordPress plugins and custom elements for easy implementation.
-The games are designed to be educational, tying directly to nutrition concepts while fitting the project's timeline.